 I thought I could rock a Kickstarter campaign with all my hustle and smart marketing ideas.
 However, I have to confess that my first attempt at a Kickstarter campaign was basically a complete failure.

-The silver lining is that I think I have a few takeaways should you ever decide to go down the Kickstarter route.
+The silver lining is that I think I have a few takeaways should you ever decide to go down the Kickstarter route (also our Kickstarter marketing guide).
 In addition, I learned that simply launching my product on Amazon has resulted in significantly better returns and was a whole lot easier.

 Now, maybe I just did better on Amazon because I have lots of experience there; however, today I'd like to share what I did and why I think Kickstarter was a dud for me and why Amazon has worked so well.

 At the beginning of this year, we had a couple of unique ideas for our Fitness brand (that I've discussed in the past).
 Although neither of these were unique inventions, they both were somewhat unique offerings.

 One of the products had little to no competition on Amazon selling the exact same item with a particular unique feature.
 The other product was simply a unique bundle of products; where, none of the individual products were unique.